Renovating dugouts to provide a sustainable water supply in Ghana

 About our Ghana programme

-Having the dugout expanded means that Naana pictured here, who co-runs the water treatment centre at Sinsina can supply clean drinking water to the village residents all year round (SDG 6 – Clean Water & Sanitation).
+Having the dugout expanded means that Naana pictured above, who co-runs the water treatment centre at Sinsina can now supply clean drinking water to the village residents all year round.

 Programme News